cwi-foosball/foosball/README.md

 Here is what I did exactly to install NixOs:
 - Download the image from https://hydra.nixos.org/build/195908591
 - Uncompress the image (just used the graphical ark extractor from Dolphin but you can also use `unzstd -d`)
-- Plug your sd card, use lsblk on linux to find its name and run: `sudo dd if=nixos-sd-image-22.05.3702.c5203abb132-aarch64-linux.img of=/dev/mmcblk0 bs=4M && sync` (make sure to change the names depending on your case)
+- Plug your sd card (at least 16Go, the system + 2G of swap takes 8.5G), use lsblk on linux to find its name and run: `sudo dd if=nixos-sd-image-22.05.3702.c5203abb132-aarch64-linux.img of=/dev/mmcblk0 bs=4M && sync` (make sure to change the names depending on your case)
 - Put the card back into the raspberry pi, plug the screen/power and start it.
 If the card does not boot, you may need to [update manually](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#updating-the-bootloader) the firmware.
 Also, the version 4 sometimes seem to output the first part of the boot of one hdmi output and the second part the other hdmi output.

 Once you booted into NixOs, it's time to install this project.
-Unfortunately, NixOs can take quite a lot of RAM to evaluate nixpkgs (some people [reported 1.3G](https://github.com/bennofs/nix-index/issues/64), sometimes more), and the raspberri pi has only 1G of RAM.
+Unfortunately, NixOs (or actually maybe flake as reported [here](https://github.com/NixOS/nix/issues/3121) and [here](https://github.com/NixOS/nix/pull/6530), I should try without the experimental flake feature) can take quite a lot of RAM to evaluate nixpkgs (some people [reported 1.3G](https://github.com/bennofs/nix-index/issues/64), sometimes more), and the raspberri pi has only 1G of RAM.
 As a result, the system will randomly hang at some points, without any error.
 The simplest solution is to add a swapfile (automatically configured after the first install).
 ```
 $ sudo fallocate -l 2G /swapfile
 $ sudo chmod 600 /swapfile